Code of Marketing Communication Self-Regulation Italy

 Marketing communication relating to instruction courses and study or teaching methods should not contain any promise of work or exaggerate employment or salary opportunities for those persons who follow such courses or adopt the proposed methods, nor should it offer degrees or qualifications which are not recognised or not obtainable by such methods.

-Marketing communication aimed at soliciting or promoting financial transactions and in particular transactions for savings and investments in securities or real estate property should supply clear and comprehensive information to avoid misleading consumers regarding the promoter, the nature of the proposal, the quantity and characteristics of the goods or services being offered, the terms of the transaction, and the relevant risks, to ensure that the recipients of the message, even if inexperienced in this field, can make informed choices about the use of their resources.
+Marketing communication aimed at soliciting or promoting financial, banking and insurance products and services and investment transactions, including in securities or real estate property, and in crypto-assets, as well as any such communication about trading directly or indirectly in other crypto-assets should provide clear and comprehensive information to avoid misleading consumers regarding the promoter, the nature of the proposal, the quantity and characteristics of the goods or services being offered, the terms of the transaction, and the relevant risks, to ensure that the recipients of the message, even if inexperienced in this field, can make informed choices about the use of their resources.

 In particular, such communication should: